xapian/xapian-docsprint/howtos/spelling.rst

 still be returned if one is found with the same or greater frequency.

-The maximum edit distance to consider can be specified as an optional parameter to Xapian::Database::get_spelling_suggestion().
+The maximum edit distance to consider can be specified as an optional parameter to :xapian-method:`Database::get_spelling_suggestion()`.
 If not specified, the default is 2, which generally does a good job.
 3 is also a reasonable choice in many cases.
 For most uses, 1 is probably too low, and 4 or more probably too high.

 Unicode Support
 ---------------

-Trigrams are generated at the byte level, but the edit distance calculation currently works with Unicode characters, so get_spelling_suggestion() should suggest suitable spelling corrections respecting the specified (or default) edit distance threshold.
+Trigrams are generated at the byte level, but the edit distance calculation currently works with Unicode characters, so :xapian-method:`Database::get_spelling_suggestion()` should suggest suitable spelling corrections respecting the specified (or default) edit distance threshold.

 Current Limitations
 ===================